POORT8/Poort8.Ishare.Service/README.md

 4. Open the collection `Sample Service Provider Calls` and go to the tab `Variables`.
 Replace serviceConsumer.EORI with the EORI number from the iSHARE test certificate in the format `EU.EORI.NL_________`.
 5. Also in the tab `Variables`, add your iSHARE public and private key in the designated variables.
   - NB.
 In the test collection this is sent to an endpoint from the iSHARE scheme owner to obtain the iSHARE required client assertion. *This means the submitted private key is sent over the internet*.
 This is not good practice for one's operational implementation.
 Therefore ONLY do this with test certificates, do not add the private key from any operational certificate.
   - NB2.
 Retrieving public and private keys from the test certificate can be cumbersome.
+The iSHARE foundation provides a code snippet to support this process here: https://github.com/iSHAREScheme/code-snippets/tree/master/Cert_Key_Extractor.
-Use the public key _without_ linebreaks and _without_ begin and end:
+  - Use the public key _without_ linebreaks and _without_ begin and end:
 ```
 MIID****
 ```